gmonteith/farm-finance/README.md

 would require more maintenace.

-Again, `groffer` will not be supported with the next release of groff so I may write a script and do away with the 'master-wip.ms' file.
+Again, `groffer` will not be supported with the next release of groff so I may write a script and do away with the `master-wip.ms` file.

 A separate window can be used to open the pdf which will automatically refresh on each update to the underlying pdf document: